omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         - get rid of pagination on workout list if not logged in but keep it if logged in.
                 - just adding block pagination endblock gets rid of pagination in both situations
         - this will likely solve itself when endless scroll is added
-- login url is currently metcons/profile instead of metcons/<username> not sure how to fix this as redirect doesn't seem to be working
 - add login to index page.
 - add results section to bottom of workoutinstance detail page for users to add resultsk
 - can use .aggregate(AVG) for estimated duration which will average all durations of instances and put them into